Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 Considering this career?
 Here's what you need to know.

-Q: Andrew, can you tell us a bit about your background in occupational health and safety?
-What kinds of roles have you held, and where have you worked?
+Q: Andrew, can you tell us about your background in occupational health and safety?
+Where have you worked?

 I've worked as a WHMIS, TDG, Lift-truck and Orientation program instructor.
 I've also been an ISO Coordinator and Quality Assurance leader.